fbpx

 Conclusion

-As we light the Havdalah candle, inhale the sweet spices, and sip the wine, we are reminded of Yeshua’s light in our lives, the fragrance of His presence, and the new covenant established through His blood.
-We are called to be a people set apart, distinguished by our faith and actions, carrying the holiness of Shabbat into the ordinary days of the week.
+As we learn of Havdalah traditions, we can be reminded of Yeshua’s light in our lives, the fragrance of His presence, and the new covenant established through His blood.
+In other words, we are called to be a people set apart.
+We are distinguished by our faith and actions, and we carry the holiness of Shabbat into the ordinary days of the week.

-In embracing traditions like Havdalah, we fulfill the words of the prophet Jeremiah: “This is what the Lord says: ‘Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.'”
+In embracing some Jewish traditions, like Havdalah, we can fulfill the words of the prophet Jeremiah: “This is what the Lord says: ‘Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.'”
 (Jeremiah 6:16).
-May the ancient paths of Havdalah guide us in our journey with the Messiah, bringing rest, renewal, and purpose to our lives.

 Subscribe to get this Free PDF